-OC San will continue to build and improve its facilities to meet the seismic, climate and energy infrastructure risks that it faces with a long-term, planned approach.
-Acute life-safety risks that are identified or facilities that are damaged or fail in a catastrophic event will be addressed very quickly.
-However, it is not practical to update \$11 billion in facilities every time a code is updated, or new climate change estimate is released.
-OC San will stay abreast of code and climate change estimates as they occur and will implement improvements or replacements to facilities on a long-term basis in line with its asset management practices.
-OC San generally plans to refurbish or replace its mechanical and electrical assets every 20 to 25 years with an average capital improvement investment of \$250 million per year.
+The Sanitation District will continue to build and improve its facilities to meet the seismic, climate and energy infrastructure risks that it faces with a long-term, planned approach.
+Acute life-safety type issues that are identified or facilities that are damaged or fail in a catastrophic event will be addressed very quickly.
+However, it is not practical to update \$11 billion in facilities every time a code is updated or new climate change estimate is released.
+The Sanitation District will stay abreast of code and climate change estimates as they occur and will implement improvements or replacements to facilities on a long-term basis in line with its asset management practices.
+The Sanitation District generally plans to refurbish or replace its mechanical and electrical assets every 20 to 25 years with an average capital improvement investment of \$250 million per year.

-OC San facilities are designed to meet industry codes.
+The Sanitation District facilities meet industry codes at the time they are designed.
 As time goes on and codes are updated, it is not required to upgrade existing facilities to meet those latest codes unless there is a mandate to do so, or a risk in not doing so is recognized.
-OC San will accept some incremental risk in having some facilities that are not necessarily compliant with latest building codes or subject to increased greater risks until a project to rehabilitate or replace these facilities is developed.
-All of OC San's facilities have a planned life span with two to three refurbishment cycles.
+The Sanitation District will accept some incremental risk in having some facilities that are not necessarily compliant with latest building codes or subject to incrementally greater risks until the next project comes along.
+All of the Sanitation District's facilities have a planned life span with two to three refurbishment cycles.
 Identified seismic or flooding vulnerabilities may drive a replacement versus refurbishment decision in the normal capital planning process.

-OC San will continue to aspire to energy independence which will help mitigate vulnerabilities to loss of electrical and gas utilities.
-In addition, OC San will continue to maintain third level, diesel generator, electrical supply capability for critical loads.
+The Sanitation District will continue to aspire to energy independence which will help mitigate vulnerabilities to loss of electrical and gas utilities.
+In addition, the Sanitation District will continue to maintain third level, diesel generator, electrical supply capability for critical loads.
 On-site diesel storage will provide up to three days of power to run the plants.
 Pump stations diesel generation will be site specific in its design based on flow risks, hydraulic storage capacity, and site constraints.
 Either on-site generation or quickly deployable mobile generators will provide emergency power for up to days at a time.